bertdeblock/ember-flat-to-nested/README.md

 Transforms a **flat colocated** component structure to a **nested colocated** component structure.

+- Works for projects and addons
+- Already nested components are left untouched

 > **NOTE:** Use [ember-component-template-colocation-migrator](https://github.com/ember-codemods/ember-component-template-colocation-migrator) if you want to transform a **classic** component structure to a **flat or nested colocated** component structure.

 ## 👨‍💻 Usage